A computational study of accelerating, steady and fading negative streamers in ambient air: Simulation model

 \subsection{Chemical reactions and input data}

-We consider the chemical reactions listed in \tref{tab:list of reactions}, which contains: electron impact ionization ($R_1$\,--\,$R_3$), electron attachment ($R_4$, $R_5$), electron detachment ($R_6$, $R_7$), negative ion conversion ($R_8$, $R_9$) and optical emission ($R_{10}$\,--\,$R_{13}$).
-Note that we do not include electron-ion recombination in the model since it is less important than attachment for negative streamers in air, see \ref{sec:recombination time}.
+We use a relatively small set of chemical reactions, which are listed in \tref{tab:list of reactions}.
+Note that positive ion conversion and electron-ion recombination are not included.
+Such reactions can play an important role in air, for example due to the formation of O$_4^+$ with which electrons can dissociatively recombine, but in \ref{sec:recombination time} we show that they have a relatively minor effect on the negative streamers studied here.
 From \tref{tab:list of reactions}, the source terms for electron impact ionization, attachment and detachment are computed as

 where $k_i$ ($i = 1, 2, \dots, 7$) are the reaction rate coefficients, $[\mathrm N_2]$, $[\mathrm O_2]$, $[\mathrm O^-]$ and $[\mathrm O_2^-]$ are the species densities, and $[\mathrm M] = [\mathrm N_2] + [\mathrm O_2]$.
 We assume that the number density of $[\mathrm M]$ does not change in the model.
 Note that the three-body attachment reaction, $\mathrm e + \mathrm{O_2 + N_2} \to \mathrm{O_2^- + N_2}$, is not included in the model because its reaction rate coefficient is about two to three orders of magnitude smaller than $k_4$~\cite{kossyi1992}.